-Available-for-sale: Government and government agency mortgage-backed securities, guaranteed notes, and collateralized mortgage obligations are classified available-for-sale when the Credit Union anticipates that the securities could be sold in response to rate changes, prepayment risk, liquidity, availability of and the yield on alternative investments and other market and economic factors.
+Available-for-sale: Government and government agency mortgage-backed securities, guaranteed notes, and collateralized mortgage obligations are classified as available-for-sale when the Credit Union anticipates that the securities could be sold in response to rate changes, prepayment risk, liquidity, availability of and the yield on alternative investments and other market and economic factors.
 These securities are reported at fair value in the statements of financial condition.

-Held-to-Maturity: Negotiable certificates of deposit which the Credit Union has the positive intent and ability to hold to maturity are reported at cost, adjusted for amortization of premiums and accretion of discounts which are recognized in interest income using the interest method over the period to maturity.
+Held-to-Maturity: Negotiable certificates of deposit which the Credit Union has the positive intent and ability to hold to maturity are reported at cost, adjusted for amortization of premiums and accretion of discounts which are recognized in interest income over the period to maturity.

 Unrealized gains and losses on available-for-sale investments are recognized as direct increases or decreases in other comprehensive income/(loss).
-Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
-Declines in the fair value of held-to-maturity and available-for-sale securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses.
-In estimating other-than-temporary impairment (OTTI) losses, management considers (1) the length of time and the extent to which the fair value has been less than cost, (2) the financial condition and near-term prospects of the issuer, and (3) the intent and ability of the Credit Union to retain its investment in the issuer for a period of time sufficient to allow for any anticipated recovery in fair value.
+Purchase premiums and discounts are recognized in interest income over the terms of the securities.
+Declines in the estimated fair value of available-for-sale securities below their cost that are other than temporary are reflected as realized losses in the statements of income.
+Factors affecting the determination of whether an other-than-temporary impairment has occurred include, among other things: (1) the length of time and the extent to which the fair value has been less than cost, (2) the financial condition and near term prospects of the issuer, (3) the Credit Union does not intend to sell these securities, and (4) it is more likely than not that the Credit Union will not be required to sell before a period of time sufficient to allow for any anticipated recovery in fair value.
 Gains and losses on the sale of securities are recorded on the trade date and the costs of securities sold are determined using the specific identification method.